lewisclark4/CI-MilestoneProjectFour/README.md

 5. The clone will be created.

 6. Install all required modules using the command
-    - `pip install -r requirements.txt.`
+    - `pip3 install -r requirements.txt.`

 7. Migrate the models to create your test database (i.e. in SQLite) using the following command.
-    - `python manage.py migrate`
+    - `python3 manage.py migrate`

 8. You can load the fixtures using the following commands (they must be completed in order).
-    - `python manage.py load data categories`
+    - `python3 manage.py load data categories`
-    - `python manage.py load data products`
+    - `python3 manage.py load data products`
-    - `python manage.py load data colours`
+    - `python3 manage.py load data colours`

 9. Create your superuser to access the django admin panel and database using the following command (then follow the instructions in your command line)
-    - `python manage.py createsuperuser`
+    - `python3 manage.py createsuperuser`

 10. You can now run locally using the following command.
-    - `python manage.py runserver`
+    - `python3 manage.py runserver`

+_NOTE: Depending on your IDE, the Python command may differ, such as `python` or `py`_

 ### Continuous integration